wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/readme.md

 After being added to a block, the transaction changes the blockchain state: account balances, records in the account data storage, and so on.

 The transaction may never be added to a block if it becomes invalid while waiting in the UTX pool.
-For example, the transaction has expired (the timestamp is more than 2 hours in the past) or another transaction has changed the blockchain state and the sender's balance is now insufficient to execute the transaction.
+For example, the transaction has expired (the timestamp is more than 2 hours in the past) or another transaction has changed the blockchain state and the sender's balance is now insufficient to execute the transaction or the account or asset script denies the transaction.